prismlab/irmin-scylla/readme.md

 - Scylla as of now in its docker version does not support Light weight transactions.
 The original backend was written keeping Cassandra in mind, hence the implementation of test-and-set function uses Light weight transactions.
 Hence the second insertion on the same branch would throw an error from the database.
 Small modificaition in the query can fix the issue.
 The trunk version of Scylla has implemented the Light weight transactions, hence this code could come handy if that code is used or if the C* is used instead of Scylla.
 Hence the modification is not made in the original code.

+-Remember to include `c-flags` in dune when running the applications, as shown in the examples.